Top 10 Mistakes To Avoid On Your Elliptical

 Mistake 1: Working out with bad posture.

 Slouching and other poor form is capable of reducing the impact of your elliptical workouts.
-To create the best conditions for maximum results, engage your abdominal muscles, keep your weight on your legs instead of the handles, put your shoulders back and down, and hold your head up with a forward gaze.
+To create the best conditions for maximum results, engage your abdominal muscles while keeping your shoulders back and head up with a forward gaze.

 Mistake 2: You fail to switch up your workout routine.

 Regular exercise is a positive habit, yet you may not get the best results if you stick to the elliptical machine for every workout.
 It’s a great idea to make this exercise equipment one piece of a broader exercise routine.
 Mixing up your cardio routine can keep you seeing results in performance and endurance rather than hitting a plateau.
 It’s also commonly recommended to include strength training, flexibility exercises, and balance activities in your fitness routine.

 Also, mix things up on the elliptical itself by increasing frequency and by alternating between moving forward and in reverse, which makes your calves and hamstrings work in a different way.
 You can also make things interesting by changing the level of resistance and the incline on the machine.
 Adding resistance pushes your muscles harder to go through the motions.
 Read on to mistake 8 to learn more about adding an incline.